ukaea/parallel-preprocessor/Readme.md

 ## Feature overview

-This software provides multi-threaded geometry **collision detection and imprinting** via a command line interface.
+This software provides multi-threaded geometry **collision detection and imprinting** via a command line interface and more advanced json configuration interface.
 It has faster and more controllable performance on **large geometry assemblies (with 10k+ parts)** than is possible with most existing CAD tools.

 The following screenshot shows the software making good use of multiple CPUs, with high CPU usage across 64 threads on a 32-core CPU.
 (Source: Dr Andrew Davis)

 ![CPU usage of parallel-preprocessor using 64 threads on a 32-core CPU](./wiki/assets/ppp_multithreading_cpu_usage.png)

+More details on benchmarking on parallel geometry imprinting can be found in [wiki/Benchmarking.md](wiki/Benchmarking.md).

 ## Getting started